Percy Richard Morley Horder

 Percy Richard Morley Horder (18 November 1870 – 7 October 1944) was an English architect who early in his career worked from offices in Stroud and later in London.
-His early work included public houses for the Godsell Brewery work included the designing of new country houses or partially rebuilding existing houses.
-He also designed country house gardens and is noted for laying out Highfields Park, Nottingham together with the adjacent Nottingham University Campus.
 His early work was in the Arts and Crafts style, but after the First World War his buildings were increasingly in the Neo-Georgian fashion.
-He undertook architectural work in many parts of the British Isles including Ireland and at Thurso in Caithness.
+His work included public houses for the Godsell Brewery and designing new country houses or partially rebuilding existing houses.
+He also designed country-house gardens and is noted for laying out Highfields Park, Nottingham together with the adjacent Nottingham University Campus.
+He undertook architectural work in many parts of the British Isles including Ireland.
 He is probably best remembered for the Trent Building in the University of Nottingham. and for design of the London School of Hygiene and Tropical Medicine.
-His work at Upton House, Warwickshire for Viscount Bearsted is notable, but it is his work for Jesse Boot, both the Boot's the Chemists stores, but most importantly the Trent Building and the laying out of the Nottingham University Campus, which influenced design at other English universities, for which he must take the greatest credit.
+His work at Upton House, Warwickshire for Viscount Bearsted is notable, but it is his work for Jesse Boot, both the Boots the Chemists stores, but most importantly the Trent Building and the laying out the campuses of the University of Nottingham, which influenced design at other English universities, for which he must take the greatest credit.

 Biography

-He was born in Torquay, the son of the Congregationalist minister William Garrett Horder but later the family moved to Tottenham, London by 1972.
+He was born in Torquay, the son of the Congregationalist minister William Garrett Horder but later the family moved to Tottenham, London.

 He married Rosa Catherine (Katie) Apperly in 1897, the only daughter of Ebeneezer Apperley, a Stroud, Gloucestershire cloth manufacturer.
 The Horder family lived at 6 (now 18) Hamilton Terrace, St John's Wood and their daughter Barbara Morley Horder (1898–1986) became a noted actress.